TBD in action

 •

-As mentioned in the previous post on TBD, one can be as lax as needed when adapting this practice to a team’s workflow.
+As mentioned previously, you can be as lax as needed when adapting TBD to a team’s workflow.

 Follow the principles, not the rules